sensu/sensu-docs/content/sensu-go/5.16/guides/reduce-alert-fatigue.md

 --expressions "event.check.occurrences == 1 || event.check.occurrences % (3600 / event.check.interval) == 0"
 {{< /highlight >}}

-#### Assign the filter to a handler
+#### Assign the event filter to a handler

-Now that you've created the `hourly` filter, you can assign it to a handler.
+Now that you've created the `hourly` event filter, you can assign it to a handler.
-Because you want to reduce the number of Slack messages Sensu sends, you'll apply the filter to an existing handler named `slack`, in addition to the built-in `is_incident` filter, so only failing events are handled.
+Because you want to reduce the number of Slack messages Sensu sends, you'll apply the event filter to an existing handler named `slack`, in addition to the built-in `is_incident` filter, so only failing events are handled.

 {{< highlight shell >}}
 sensuctl handler update slack
 {{< /highlight >}}

-Follow the prompts to add the `hourly` and `is_incident` filters to the Slack handler.
+Follow the prompts to add the `hourly` and `is_incident` event filters to the Slack handler.

-#### Create a fatigue check filter
+#### Create a fatigue check event filter

-Although you can use `sensuctl` to interactively create a filter, we can create more reusable filters through the use of assets.
+Although you can use `sensuctl` to interactively create a filter, you can create more reusable filters with assets.
 Read on to see how to implement a filter using this approach.

-### Approach 2: Use a filter asset
+### Approach 2: Use an event filter asset

 If you're not already familiar with [assets][6], please take a moment to read [Install plugins with assets][7].
 This will help you understand what assets are and how they are used in Sensu.

-In this approach, the first step is to obtain a filter asset that will allow you to replicate the behavior of the `hourly` filter created in [Approach 1 via `sensuctl`][4].
+In this approach, the first step is to obtain an event filter asset that will allow you to replicate the behavior of the `hourly` event filter created in [Approach 1 via `sensuctl`][4].
 Use the [fatigue check asset][8] from [Bonsai, the Sensu asset index][9].
 To download the asset directly: